-Of course, nobody has ever been able to interview every important name in the wrestling business, but if anybody came close, it might well have been Evan.
+Of course, nobody has ever been able to interview every important name in the wrestling business.
+However, if anybody came close, it would be Evan.
 Many late nights and into the early mornings, engrossing conversations ensued — all at this time sadly unavailable for the public — but we’d like to in the future have these cassette tapes transcribed and available here on Pro Wrestling Stories for your reading enjoyment with Mr. Ginzburg, time permitting!
 Legends Radio also saw many artists and musicians come on-air, almost too many to count.

 In 2002, years before being hired as Associate Producer for Darren Aronofsky’s The Wrestler, starring Micky Rourke, and subsequently for the documentary 350 Days, Evan was approached by underground filmmaker Dwayne Walker to do a full-length documentary on wrestling.
-This documentary was, as Evan describes it, “shot on pennies and was from the heart.”
-Wrestling-Then and Now featured greats like Killer Kowalski, Nikolai Volkoff, Don “Dr. Death” Arnold and Tiger Khan, along with an eclectic array of other wrestling legends, personalities, and indie wrestlers.
+As Evan describes, "It was shot on pennies and was from the heart."
+Wrestling-Then and Now featured greats like Killer Kowalski, Nikolai Volkoff, Don "Dr. Death" Arnold, and Tiger Khan, along with an eclectic array of other wrestling legends, personalities, and indie wrestlers.
 You can read more about how his first wrestling documentary came to be here.